 The reagent for testing pH is phenol red — or phenolsulfonephthalein.
 This is an organic dye that comes in both liquid and tablet form.
 In a small sample of water, five drops, or one tablet, are added.
 The resulting colors — yellow (low), red (middle) and purple (high) — will be accurate in a pH range of 6.8 to 8.4.

 Two other reagents also are used in pH testing: bromythol blue, with a range of 6.0-7.4, and cresol red, with a range of 7.2-8.8.
 Phenol red remains the most popular, though, because it closely reflects the pH levels recommended for pools.

 Again, be aware that a high sanitizer residual (more than 10 ppm for chlorine, 20 ppm for bromine) can create false pH readings.
-At these high levels, the sanitizer reacts with the phenol red, which results in false colors.
+At these high levels, the sanitizer reacts with the phenol red, resulting in false colors.
 Many test kits include a special neutralizing reagent that, when added prior to testing, ensures accurate results.

 If your tests show that the pH needs to be raised or lowered, another test should be done to determine exactly how much adjuster should be added.
 To lower pH, perform an acid demand test; to raise it, perform a base demand test.

 The number of drops required to cause a color change in the water sample correlates to a chart that prescribes the amount of muriatic acid (to lower pH) or soda ash (to raise it) needed to move the pH.